-a) Identify through mapping, any portion of the GTA West Preliminary Route Planning Study Area (the b) Ensure that development applications for lands within the Study Area will not predetermine or preclude the planning and/or implementation of the GTA West Transportation Corridor.
+- Identify through mapping, any portion of the GTA West Preliminary Route Planning Study Area (the Study Area) that extends into the Mayfield West Phase 2 Settlement Area. - b) Ensure that development applications for lands within the Study Area will not predetermine or preclude the planning and/or implementation of the GTA West Transportation Corridor.
 These policies may include provisions for the phased release of lands within the Study Area if such release does not predetermine or preclude the planning and/or implementation of the GTA West Transportation Corridor.